For professionals

 The product is aimed at time saved, clarity gained, and cleaner communication.

-Use LeaseLens when the leasehold pack lands and someone needs a clearer base for review, follow-up questions, and internal handover.
+Use LeaseLens when the leasehold pack lands and someone needs Quick Findings before deciding whether the matter needs a Full Report.

 Improve the client explanation